 • After the partition with the files was reformatted, even for a different file system;

 • When the partition structure on a hard drive was changed or damaged.
-In this case, R-Studio can scan the drive trying to find previously existed partitions and recover files from found partitions.
+In this case, R‑Studio for Linux can scan the drive trying to find previously existed partitions and recover files from found partitions.

-R-Studio can create image files for an entire hard drive, logical disk, or its part.
+R‑Studio for Linux can create image files for an entire hard drive, logical disk, or its part.
 Such image files can be processed like regular disks.
 Images are very useful if there is a risk of total data loss due to hardware malfunction.
 If bad blocks are constantly appearing on a hard drive, the only way to save the data is to immediately create an image of that drive.
 All data search, scan and recovery can be done from this image.